codyrutscher/Mongo-CRM-Project/docs/COLD_LEAD_WORKFLOW.md

 - ✅ Stored in `customFields.coldLead` with all Cold Lead properties
 - ✅ Contact remains in HubSpot (not deleted immediately)

+### 1.1.
+Cold Lead Deletion Protection (Automatic via Webhook)

+When a Cold Lead contact is deleted from HubSpot:
+- ✅ Webhook detects the deletion
+- ✅ Contact is PRESERVED in Prospere CRM (not deleted)
+- ✅ Marked as `deletedFromHubSpot: true` with deletion timestamp
+- ✅ Tagged with "Deleted from HubSpot" for easy identification
+- ✅ Status remains "active" in Prospere CRM for continued access

 ### 2. Manual Full Sync

 Run a complete sync of all Cold Leads from HubSpot: